A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Simulation results

-To be able to benchmark against FISTA-CP and FISTA-BT, which lack proper line-search, we have set $L_0 = L_f$ for all tested algorithms, thus giving FISTA-CP and FISTA-BT an advantage over the proposed methods.
+To be able to benchmark against FISTA-CP and FISTA-BT, which lack fully adaptive line-search, we have set $L_0 = L_f$ for all tested algorithms, thus giving FISTA-CP and FISTA-BT an advantage over the proposed methods.
 To highlight the differences between ACGM and BACGM, we ran ACGM and MACGM with parameters $A_0 = 0$ and $\gamma_0 = 1$.

 Despite the problems differing in structure, the oracle functions have the same computational costs.
 We consider one matrix-vector multiplication to cost 1 WTU.
-Consequently, for all problems, we have $t_f = 1$~WTU, $t_g = 2$~WTU.
-The regularizer has negligible cost, \mbox{$t_{\Psi} = t_p = 0$~WTU}.
+Consequently, for all problems, we have $t_f = 1$~WTU, $t_g = 2$~WTU, and $t_{\Psi} = t_p = 0$~WTU.

-The line-search parameters were selected according to the recommendation given in \cite{refaad}.
-For AMGS and FISTA-BT we have $r_u\cmdaai{AMGS} = r_u\cmdaai{FISTA} = 2.0$ and $r_d\cmdaai{AMGS} = 0.9$.
+The line-search parameters were selected according to the recommendation given in \cite{refaaf}.
+For AMGS and FISTA-BT we have $r_u\cmdaad{AMGS} = r_u\cmdaad{FISTA} = 2.0$ and $r_d\cmdaad{AMGS} = 0.9$.
 The variants of generalized ACGM and AMGS are the only methods included in the benchmark that are equipped with fully adaptive line-search.
-We have decided to select $r_d\cmdaai{ACGM}$ to ensure that ACGM and AMGS have the same overhead.
-We formally define the line-search overhead of method $\mathcal{M}$, denoted by $\Omega\cmdaai{\mathcal{M}}$, as the average computational cost attributable to backtracks per WTU of advancement.
-Assuming that the LCEs hover around a fixed value (Subsection~\ref{labelact}), we thus have that
+We have decided to select $r_d\cmdaad{ACGM}$ to ensure that ACGM and AMGS have the same overhead.
+We formally define the line-search overhead of method $\mathcal{M}$, denoted by $\Omega\cmdaad{\mathcal{M}}$, as the average computational cost attributable to backtracks per WTU of advancement.
+Assuming that the LCEs hover around a fixed value (Subsection~\ref{labeladz}), we thus have that